Dental Fillings Can Restore Your Teeth and Strengthen Your Oral Health

-If you have a tooth that is decayed or damaged, Drs.
-Khaled Eldin and Mouner Amer can restore its natural function in just one office visit.
-Dental fillings at our Old Bridge, NJ, practice are used to fill the tooth after cavity treatment.
+If you have a tooth that is decayed or damaged, our dentists can restore its natural function in just one office visit.
+Dental fillings are used to fill the tooth after cavity treatment.
 At New Jersey Dental Centers, we offer both silver amalgam as well as tooth-colored fillings for durable, effective results.
 As an added benefit, most dental insurance plans offer partial or complete dental filling coverage, and we can file your insurance claim for you.
 We also provide in-office payment options and CareCredit® to help make treatment more affordable.

 Dental fillings are a common restorative procedure that we perform to restore teeth that have suffered from mild to moderate cases of decay.
 You may need a dental filling if you have: